 Scramble east for about 40 minutes to Great Arch Overlook Trail.

 Nov 29, 2010

 This route was named in honor of my father, Alexander Jones Jr., who won a Silver Star for heroism as a member of the Tenth Mountain Division in WWII in the Italian campaign.
 They captured over a dozen German officers on a night patrol without firing a single shot.

-Who knows.
-But I recall the quality as well above average.
 Dig up my original topo in the Park archives to get the best information.